Dashboards#

 In general, the best way to identify the best visualization type is by questioning the data.
 Bar charts are also useful to visualize gaps in the data.

-Write efficient dashboard queries¶
+Writing efficient dashboard queries#

 When creating dashboard queries always constrain the queries by a time range.
-You will notice that the query editor automatically adds the following clause for you:
+You will notice that the query editor automatically adds the following for you:

 WHERE time > :dashboardTime: AND time < :upperDashboardTime:

-to sample the time series in an appropriate time grid using the clause:
+Consider using aggregation functions like mean() to sample the time series in an appropriate time intervals using GROUP BY time(:interval:).

-template variable is that you don’t need to return high resolution data for visualization if you select a large time range.
+The idea behind the :interval: template variable is that you don’t need to return high resolution data if you want to visualize large time ranges.
+Chronograf will automatically set the value of :interval: based on the selected time range.

 Use the Show template values button in the query editor UI to inspect the actual values of template variables in your query.

-Use custom template variables to build interactive dashboards¶
+Use custom template variables to build interactive dashboards#

+Any substring in your query can be parametrized by template variables.
 A typical use of template variables is to label a particular time range of interest corresponding to a test performed at the observatory or to an event.

-template variable maps the test name to the time range when the test was performed.
+For example, the M2 Functional Testing dashboard uses a Map template variable to create a mapping of the test name to the time range the test was performed.
+The query looks like:

 SELECT mean("axialForceMeasured1") AS "mean_axialForceMeasured1",